-The bottom line is that the only certain way to get a good index position is to have a site with extensive content that is interesting enough for other web sites to cross reference it.
+The bottom line is that the only certain way to get a good index position is to have a site with extensive content that is interesting enough for other websites to cross reference it.

-- a universal description meta tag can be defined - but Google for example will flag the multiple use of the same description as bad practice, so it is recommended that you also use
+- A universal description meta tag can be defined - but Google, for example, will flag the multiple use of the same description as bad practice, so it is recommended that you also use

 - Automated description meta tags are applied to:

-- blogs using the blog name text
+- Blogs using the blog name text

-- blog posts using a concatenation of the post title and the blog name
+- Blog posts using a concatenation of the post title and the blog name

 - Automating the alt tag for images (increasingly important for indexing images) when using the IMG plugin

-- if a specific alt tag is set in the IMG plugin this is used as the first preference, but if not set
+- If a specific alt tag is set in the IMG plugin this is used as the first preference, but if not set

-- if some specific text is provided as a caption using the 'desc' parameter in the IMG plugin, then this is used as the alt tag as a second preference, but if not set
+- If some specific text is provided as a caption using the 'desc' parameter in the IMG plugin, then this is used as the alt tag as a second preference, but if not set

-- the description field applied when the image was loaded into a File Gallery is used, or if this is not set then
+- The description field applied when the image was loaded into a File Gallery is used, or if this is not set then

-- the alt tag defaults to "Image"
+- The alt tag defaults to "Image"